-Often times when people experience pain in a certain body part they attribute that body part as the problem.
+Often when people experience pain in a certain body part they attribute that body part to the problem.
 This is a natural assumption and in most cases is correct.
 However, when it comes to arm and shoulder pain, the problem is not always what it seems.

 Is the Pain in My Arm Caused by My Neck?